Sentry (Robert Reynolds)

-The Sentry (Robert "Bob" Reynolds) and The Void are respectively a superhero and supervillain appearing in American comic books published by Marvel Comics.
+The Sentry (Robert "Bob" Reynolds) and The Void are, respectively, a superhero and supervillain appearing in American comic books published by Marvel Comics.
 Created by Paul Jenkins and Jae Lee, with uncredited conceptual contributions by Rick Veitch, the characters first appeared in The Sentry #1 (2000).

+Sentry is a metafictional character who had existed since the 1950s in-universe, but had all memories of his existence erased.
+He gained his powers from a version of the super-soldier serum that created Captain America, giving him immense power coupled with a destructive alternate personality called the Void.
+In his self-titled debut series, Robert Reynolds returns to the public after realizing that nobody remembers the Sentry's existence, which also affected him.
+During the 2020 storyline King in Black, Sentry is killed by Knull, who absorbs the Void into himself.
+Sentry's powers are taken by civilian Mallory Gibbs, who becomes known as Solarus.
+Sentry returned in a self-titled series, published in 2026.

 Robert "Bob" Reynolds / Sentry and the Void appears in the Marvel Cinematic Universe (MCU) film Thunderbolts* (2025), portrayed by Lewis Pullman.
 He will reprise the role in Avengers: Doomsday (2026).

 Publication history

 Creation

 In the late 1990s, Paul Jenkins and Rick Veitch developed an idea by Jenkins about "an over-the-hill guy, struggling with an addiction, who had a tight relationship with his dog" into a proposal for Marvel Comics' Marvel Knights line.
 Jenkins conceived of the character as "a guardian type, with a watchtower", and came up with the name "Sentry" (after previously considering "Centurion").
 Veitch suggested that the character could be woven into the history of the Marvel Universe, with versions of the character from the 1940s onwards depicted in artistic styles matching the comics of each period.

-In 1947, Project: Sentry was launched, but soon it disintegrated into multiple sub-projects with almost zero government control.
+In the comics, Project: Sentry was launched in 1947, but soon disintegrated into multiple sub-projects with almost zero government control.
 Professor Cornelius Worth, a project-in-charge, completed the formula 10 years later in New York.
 Veitch also suggested that due to some cataclysmic event, all recollection of the Sentry would have been removed from everyone's memory (including his own).
-Jenkins and Veitch decided that they would create not only a fictional history for the Sentry within the Marvel Universe, but also a fictional publication history in the real world, complete with imaginary creators ("Juan Pinkles" and "Chick Rivet", anagrams of Jenkins and Veitch's names).
+Jenkins and Veitch decided that they would create not only a fictional history for the Sentry within the Marvel Universe, but also a fictional publication history in the real world, complete with imaginary creators (Juan Pinkles and Chick Rivet, anagrams of Jenkins and Veitch's names).
 Jenkins pitched the concept to Marvel Knights editor Joe Quesada.
 Quesada decided to commission a miniseries written by Jenkins with art by Jae Lee, with whom Jenkins had previously worked on an Inhumans miniseries.